 Lately, I hate mirrors.
 Particularly when I look in a FULL-LENGTH mirror.
 With one glance, unhealthy emotions of self-doubt and low self-esteem try to weigh me down as if my legs are mucked in quicksand.
 These thoughts and emotions attempt to convince me that I STINK at this thing called adulting.
-I feel like I can’t measure up, be or do all the things that are expected.
-As a daughter, wife, mother, friend, co-worker and most importantly a child of Christ trying to get through the days, I sometimes feel overwhelmed.
+I feel like I can’t measure up, be, or do all the things that are expected.
+As a daughter, wife, mother, friend, co-worker, and most importantly a child of Christ trying to get through the days, I sometimes feel overwhelmed.
 When I am feeling this way, I seek guidance from the Holy Spirit.
-With a gentle nudge, I step back and reevaluate how I am seeing myself.
+With a gentle nudge, I step back and reevaluate how I see myself.

-When I feel this way, I am seeing myself with a cultural view rather than a biblical view of self.
-How I view myself is an important aspect of my self-care routine and must be rooted in the word.
 This post is the third in a series on Self-Care as viewed from a biblical perspective and will show how seeing yourself as God sees you is essential for self-care.

 This post may contain affiliate links.
 Please read the full affiliate disclosure here.